AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Understand/agora_chat_release_notes_unity.md

 - Some login bugs.
 - The issue that the read flag for the sent messages is set to `false`.
 After this issue is fixed, the SDK sets the read flag of a sent message to `true`.
+- The names of encrypted database files are not properly generated.
+This issue is specific only to the Mac and Windows platforms for the Unity framework.
+If you need historical messages upon upgrade to v1.1.0, you are advised to first pull data from the server.

 ## v1.0.9